lueasf/tarc/tarc.typ

 which means that each token's new representation incorporates information from other tokens based on their relevance.

 -- Note : We take Q and K, multiply them, scale the result, apply softmax  and multiply by V.

+\

+== Feed-Forward Network
+The Feed-Forward Network (FFN) is implemented in the ` feedforward.py ` file.

+The Feed-Forward Network (FFN) is applied independently to each position in the sequence.
+It consists of two linear transformations with a ReLU activation in between.

+The core formula is:
+FFN(x) = max(0, x W₁ + b₁) W₂ + b₂

+\

+== Positional Encoding
+Since the transformer architecture does not inherently understand the order of tokens in a sequence (like RNNs do), we add positional encodings (1st, 2nd, 3rd, etc.) to the input embeddings to provide this information.

+For a position pos and dimension i, the positional encoding is defined as:
+- PE(pos, 2i) = sin(pos / 10000^(2i/d_model))
+- PE(pos, 2i+1) = cos(pos / 10000^(2i/d_model))

+Even indices use the sine function and odd indices use the cosine function.